fistdat/MSE-DDM501/CI_SETUP.md

-# Thiết lập Tích hợp Liên tục (CI/CD) với CircleCI
+# Continuous Integration (CI/CD) Setup with CircleCI

-Dự án này sử dụng CircleCI để tự động hóa quá trình build và deploy Docker image lên Docker Hub mỗi khi có thay đổi được push lên nhánh `main`.
+This project utilizes CircleCI to automate the process of building and deploying Docker images to Docker Hub whenever changes are pushed to the `main` branch.

-## Cấu trúc CI/CD
+## CI/CD Structure

 - **GitHub Repository**: [fistdat/MSE-DDM501](https://github.com/fistdat/MSE-DDM501)
 - **Docker Hub Repository**: [fistdat/mlops-flask](https://hub.docker.com/repository/docker/fistdat/mlops-flask/general)
 - **CI/CD Service**: CircleCI

-## Cách thiết lập
+## Setup Instructions

-### 1. Tạo tài khoản CircleCI
+### 1. Create a CircleCI Account

-1. Đăng ký tài khoản tại [CircleCI](https://circleci.com/) bằng tài khoản GitHub
+1. Register for an account at [CircleCI](https://circleci.com/) using your GitHub account
-2. Kết nối CircleCI với GitHub repository của bạn (fistdat/MSE-DDM501)
+2. Connect CircleCI to your GitHub repository (fistdat/MSE-DDM501)

-### 2. Cấu hình Docker Hub Credentials trong CircleCI
+### 2. Configure Docker Hub Credentials in CircleCI

-1. Đăng nhập vào CircleCI
+1. Log in to CircleCI
-2. Chọn Organization Settings (hoặc Project Settings)
+2. Select Organization Settings (or Project Settings)
-3. Chọn "Contexts"
+3. Select "Contexts"
-4. Tạo mới context với tên "docker-hub-credentials"
+4. Create a new context named "docker-hub-credentials"
-5. Thêm hai biến môi trường:
+5. Add two environment variables:
-   - DOCKER_USERNAME: tên đăng nhập Docker Hub của bạn
+   - DOCKER_USERNAME: your Docker Hub username
-   - DOCKER_PASSWORD: mật khẩu hoặc token truy cập của bạn (khuyến nghị sử dụng Personal Access Token)
+   - DOCKER_PASSWORD: your password or access token (using a Personal Access Token is recommended)

-### 3. Tệp Cấu hình CircleCI
+### 3. CircleCI Configuration File

-Dự án đã được định cấu hình với tệp `.circleci/config.yml` để thực hiện các bước sau:
+The project has been configured with a `.circleci/config.yml` file that performs the following steps:

-- Checkout code từ GitHub
+- Checks out code from GitHub
-- Build Docker image từ Dockerfile.flask
+- Builds a Docker image using Dockerfile.flask
-- Đẩy image lên Docker Hub với tag `latest`
-- Tạo tag version mới dựa trên số build của CircleCI (ví dụ: v1.42)
+- Tags the image with version information
-- Đẩy image được tag version lên Docker Hub
+- Pushes the image to Docker Hub with appropriate tags

-## Quy trình CI/CD
+## CI/CD Workflow

-1. Developer push code lên nhánh `main` của GitHub repository
+1. Developer pushes code to the `main` branch of the GitHub repository
-2. CircleCI tự động phát hiện thay đổi và trigger workflow
+2. CircleCI automatically detects the change and triggers the workflow
-3. CircleCI build Docker image dựa trên Dockerfile.flask
+3. CircleCI builds the Docker image based on Dockerfile.flask
-4. CircleCI đăng nhập vào Docker Hub bằng credentials được cấu hình
+4. CircleCI logs in to Docker Hub using the configured credentials
-5. Image được push lên Docker Hub dưới hai tag:
+5. The image is pushed to Docker Hub under two tags:
    - `fistdat/mlops-flask:latest`
-   - `fistdat/mlops-flask:v1.X` (X là số build của CircleCI)
+   - `fistdat/mlops-flask:v1.X` (X is the CircleCI build number)

-## Kiểm tra và Theo dõi
+## Monitoring and Verification

-- Theo dõi quá trình build trên CircleCI Dashboard
+- Monitor the build process on the CircleCI Dashboard
-- Kiểm tra xem image đã được đẩy lên Docker Hub chưa
+- Verify that the image has been pushed to Docker Hub
-- Sử dụng lệnh `docker pull fistdat/mlops-flask:latest` để kéo image mới nhất về
+- Use the command `docker pull fistdat/mlops-flask:latest` to pull the latest image

-## Xử lý Lỗi Phổ biến

-1. **Lỗi xác thực Docker Hub**:
+## Common Issues and Solutions

+1. **Docker Hub Authentication Error**:
-   - Kiểm tra lại DOCKER_USERNAME và DOCKER_PASSWORD trong context
+   - Verify the DOCKER_USERNAME and DOCKER_PASSWORD in the context
-   - Đảm bảo token truy cập vẫn còn hiệu lực

-2. **Lỗi build Docker**:
+   - Ensure the access token is still valid

+2. **Docker Build Error**:
-   - Kiểm tra logs trong CircleCI
+   - Check the logs in CircleCI
-   - Đảm bảo Dockerfile không có lỗi
+   - Ensure the Dockerfile has no errors

-3. **Workflow không được kích hoạt**:
+3. **Workflow Not Triggered**:
-   - Kiểm tra cấu hình branch filters
+   - Verify the branch filters configuration
-   - Đảm bảo đang push lên nhánh `main`

-## Cải tiến Tương lai

-- Thêm kiểm thử tự động trước khi build
-- Thêm kiểm tra bảo mật cho Docker image
+   - Make sure you're pushing to the `main` branch

+## Future Improvements

+- Add automated testing before building
+- Add security scanning for Docker images
-- Tích hợp thông báo qua Slack/Email khi build thành công/thất bại
+- Integrate notifications via Slack/Email for build success/failure